datacharmer/dbdeployer/mkwiki/full_doc.markdown

 [...]
 ```

 ## d.
-Hibrid replication
+Hybrid replication

 Using the same methods, we can replicate from a cluster to a single sandbox (e,g. group replication to single 8.0 sandbox) or the other way around (single 8.0 sandbox to group replication).
 We only need to make sure there are no conflicts as mentioned above.
 The script `replicate_from` can catch some issues, but I am sure there is still room for mistakes.
-For example, replicating from a NDB cluster to a single sandbox won't work, as the single one can't process the `ndbengine` tables.
+For example, replicating from an NDB cluster to a single sandbox won't work, as the single one can't process the `ndbengine` tables.

 Examples: